Flat and Correlated Plasmon Bands in Graphene/${\alpha}$-RuCl${_3}$ Heterostructures

 The graphene subsystem hosts three plasmon bands induced by Coulomb interactions, \emph{e.g.}, one acoustic-like band $\omega_{0}$ as well as two optical bands $\omega_{1}$ and $\omega_{2}$, see Fig.~\ref{fig:rpaepsilon}~(a).
 Similar plasmon dispersions in pure graphene systems have been studied beyond the $\bm{k}\cdot\bm{p}$ approximation~\cite{Stauber2010_1,Stauber2010_2,hill2009}.
 As the graphene Dirac cone at $\mu=0.6$ eV is far away from the Fermi energy, $\omega_{0}$ is dispersing as $\propto{}{q}$ rather than $\propto\sqrt{{q}}$ at lower frequencies and plunges into a p-e continuum at higher frequencies.
 The two optical bands $\omega_{1}$ and $\omega_{2}$ are degenerate at the $\bm{K}$ point and form a big crossing in the high-symmetry direction $\bm{\Gamma-K-M}$. $\omega_{2}$ hosts co-called $\pi$ plasmons associated with the Van Hove singularity at the $\bm{M}$ point~\cite{Eberlein2008,Kinyanjui2012,Stauber2010_1}.

 In addition to the three graphene plasmon bands, we find a novel low energy plasmon, $\omega_{3}\sim{}J$, see Fig.~\ref{fig:rpaepsilon} (a).
 Note that for illustrative purposes, we have chosen a much larger value of $J\sim{}0.1$ eV than determined in Ref.~\cite{leeb2020}.
 The flat plasmon band originates from the flat electronic bands of the Kitaev layer and barely changes as the interaction couplings vary.
 However, a finite on-site repulsion $U_f$ of the formerly Mott insulating layer leads to two extra plasmon branches above $\omega_{3}$, namely $\omega_{1}'$ and $\omega_{2}'$, forming a smaller and flatter crossing in the $\bm{\Gamma-K-M}$ direction with an intersection at $\bm{K}$ point, as shown in Fig.~\ref{fig:rpaepsilon} (b) and (c).
 This flatter crossing at low energies only depends on $U_f$.
-It is enlarged and pushed to higher energy region as $U_f$ increases, see Fig.~\ref{fig:rpaepsilon}~(c).
+It is enlarged and pushed to higher energy region as $U_f$ increases, see Fig.~\ref{fig:rpaepsilon}(c)~\footnote{ For illustration purposes and imposing the local constraint of Abrikosov fermions, we have used very large Hubbard repulsion to demonstrate $\omega'_1$ and $\omega'_2$.
+These two bands do not qualitatively change as $U_f$ increases, and the higher order corrections~\cite{Sodemann2012} must be considered to quantitatively determine $\omega'_1$ and $\omega'_2$. }.
 Finally, we find that the main effect of moderate Kondo and Hubbard interactions, $J_K$ and $U_c$, is to enhance the signals of $\omega_{1}$ and $\omega_{3}$ [see Fig.~\ref{fig:rpaepsilon} (c)].

+We note that there exist a temperature scale above which a crossover from the hFL phase to the decoupled phase occurs~\cite{Vojta2018}.
+In the decoupled phase, the hybridization strength renormalizes to zero and consequently the flat plasmon band $\omega_3$ and the two emergent bands $\omega'_1$ and $\omega'_2$ all disappear.
+More details about finite temperature effects and disorder broadening can be found in the Supplemental Material~\cite{appendix}.

 An experimentally important aspect so far not accounted for in our minimal model is the lattice mismatch between the two layers, which is expected to gap the flat Dirac cone of the Kitaev layer around $E_F$.
 This can be effectively mimicked by introducing a ``$\tau_z$'' term of $\sum_{s=1,2}(-1)^sf^\dagger_{s,\bm{k},\sigma}f_{s,\bm{k},\sigma}$ which breaks the sublattice symmetry for the Kitaev layer.
 We find that a finite and small ``$\tau_z$'' term does not change our main results.
 However, it pushes the flat plasmon band $\omega_{3}$ to higher energy and opens a small gap at the flat crossing around the $\bm{K}$ point, see Fig.~\ref{fig:rpaepsilon} (d).
 A similar effect on plasmons due to a correlation-driven sublattice asymmetry has been discussed recently in connection with TBG~\cite{Fahimniya2020}.
 The sublattice asymmetry endows the plasmons with a dipole moment which is expected to lead to a stronger experimental response.